 For children with SEN we would encourage further visits to assist with the transition to their new surroundings.
 The EYFS staff will also visit the children in their Pre-School settings and discuss any important matters that may arise.
-The SENCo will attend the current IEP meetings at the Pre-School alongside their staff and parents.
+Where possible, the SENCo or EYFS Lead will attend review meetings at the Pre-School alongside their staff and parents.
 Parents are welcome to arrange meetings with school staff and the SENCo to discuss any transition concerns they may have.

 Most children only prepare to leave us for a new school at the end of Year Two.
 Here the majority of the children go to Manor Leas Junior Academy, which is located on the same site.
 Some children however do choose to transfer to other local primary schools.
 Whichever school the children decide to move on to we arrange a series of visits and activities to work alongside their new school.
 If required we organise a series of extra visits for those children whom we feel are a little more vulnerable.
 This will often include those children with SEN.

 A meeting will be held between the Year Two and the Year Three teachers where every child is discussed in detail.
-The SENCo will meet with the new school SENCo and discuss those children who will need extra support via their IEP.
-The SENCo will hold final IEP meetings where the SENCo from the new school will be invited to attend alongside their new class teacher and parents.
+The SENCo will meet with the new school SENCo and discuss those children who will need extra support via their ISP.
+The SENCo will hold transition meetings in the final term where the SENCo from the new school will be invited to attend alongside their new class teacher and parents.
 Here any targets are reviewed and the opportunity is given to discuss any concerns there may be.

 We like to liaise closely with staff and parents at this transition time as it can appear very daunting for all children.
 When both receiving and transferring children to different schools we ensure that all relevant paperwork is passed on and all needs are discussed and understood.